hardcamls/zprize/msm-test.md

 ### Benchmarking

-This is similar to running tests, except unstead of running `cargo test`, you run `cargo bench`.
+This is similar to running tests, except instead of running `cargo test`, you run `cargo bench`.
 The expect environment variables are similar:

 ```bash